 While there are benefits to both the legacy system and the BRS, service members have the potential to grow additional retirement savings through the BRS’ matching TSP plan.
 Yet, even with this new plan there are still limitations under the general TSP program.
 The TSP only offers six types of funds, with each one varying in strategy and risk; ranging from government securities that only earn interest, to bonds, to S&P 500 stocks, to small-cap stocks, to international stocks, to a life-cycle fund.

-In summary, under the new BRS plan, the government-match is a benefit that service members can utilize to help offset a smaller pension.
+In summary, under the new BRS plan, the government-match is a military benefit that service members can utilize to help offset a smaller pension.
 To fully capture this benefit, however, service members will need to contribute enough to receive the full government match, and will need to make smart investment decisions within the TSP fund offerings.

-Get the Retirement Planning Scoop
+Get the Scoop on Military Retirement Planning & Changes

-To help you through your retirement planning process, our partners at the Defense Credit Union Council (DCUC) developed a guide.
+To help you through your military retirement planning process, our partners at the Defense Credit Union Council (DCUC) developed a guide.
 It provides a total view of what to be thinking about when planning for retirement and gives all of the details you need to know about the new Blended Retirement System.
 Download it now.

 This content is for informational purposes only and may not contain all material information about financial planning, nor is it intended to address any particular reader's individual financial planning goals.
 This information is not intended to be, nor should it be construed or used as, financial, tax, legal, or investment advice.
 Please consult with your advisor regarding your financial planning and/or retirement goals.